jwk0224/deep-learning/SQM_NOTE.md

 f(X_ij) : heuristic weighting factor
 - sum only over the pairs of words that have co-occurred at least once (0 if X_ij = 0)
 - gives a meaningful amount of computation even to the less frequent words
-- gives more weight but not an unduly large amount of weight to words like, this, is, of, a, ...
+- gives more weight but not an unduly large amount of weight to words like this, is, of, a, ...

 ## Sentiment Classification